newenclave/schemer-rs/README.md

 }
 ```

-Also i'm gonna add eamples.
+Also i'm gonna add examples.
 See `test_data` directory.

 #### Some tasks to do